 Recommended for grades 6 and up.

+We’re happy to partner with award-winning actor, dancer, and instructor Khalil Munir, in our signature Courageous Choices program, at which he performs 1 Pound, 4 Ounces.
 A Philadelphia native, Munir chose the arts as a path away from despair and misfortune.
 1 Pound 4 Ounces is the riveting one-man show combining impassioned storytelling with music and improvisational tap dance.
 Having overcome adversities including a broken home marred by drugs and incarceration, as well as devastating childhood learning hurdles, Munir has conquered that and much more, emerging as an artistic risk-taker and respected role model.

 Please refer to our K-12 Lessons and Activities to choose a program.
 We will work with you to adjust the program to your group's needs.

 Bring the Museum to Your Classroom: Traveling and Virtual Lectures Series

 are pleased to bring the excitement of the Museum directly to your

 community and inspire your students to further explore the Museum’s

 collection in-person or online.
 Museum educators are available to visit

 your classroom in-person or virtually (via video conference).
 We also